-Self-efficacy for learning includes computer-supported collaborative learning (CSCL).
+Self-efficacy for learning in online environments includes computer-supported collaborative learning (CSCL).
 This refers to learning mediated by technologies, where small groups of three to five students interact to solve complex problems or design a project (Johnson, Johnson, & Stanne, 2000).
 To solve problems, the group needs to engage in close cooperation and negotiation.
-While CSCL has been found valuable for learning, academic learning has not been as valuable for learning (Mor, 2001, Salomon, 2002).
+CSCL has shown to be a valuable learning tool, often surpassing the performance of more conventional academic learning (Mor, 2001, Salomon, 2002).

 When using CSCL, student confidence in their competence in computers and other types of technology (computer self-efficacy) can affect the learning outcomes.
 CSCL relates to the use of technology for teaching and learning, which includes a variety of modalities, tools, and strategies for learning.
 The effectiveness of CSCL depends on its efficacy in assisting teachers and students achieve desired instructional goals (Bernard et al., 2014).

-Positive correlations have been found between computer self-efficacy and prior involvement in online learning, academic self-efficacy and prior experience in online learning, and academic self-efficacy and student satisfaction.
-In addition, positive correlations were found between academic self-efficacy, prior experience, student satisfaction, computer self-efficacy and student satisfaction in online learning environments (Alqurashi, 2016; Jan 2015; Womble, 2007).

-Further, during the Covid-19 pandemic, the need to understand and effectively navigate social norms and networks became essential.

-The importance of SEL became during the COVID-19 pandemic.

-During this crisis, SEL had to be considered in syllabus design, learning goals, curriculum, and pedagogy.
-The Covid-19 pandemic created gaps in learning capabilities and accentuated differences between students.
-For example, some students had only limited access to digital tools for distance learning.
-Learning styles changed, and collaborative learning became challenging.
-On top of the digital divide created by access to digital technology, gaps were created between students with different levels of digital fluency and access to information and communication.
-Technology is perceived as harmful in some sectors and cultures and raises conflicts.
-During the Covid-19 pandemic, the need to understand and effectively navigate social norms and networks became essential.
+Positive correlations have been found between computer self-efficacy and prior involvement in online learning, academic self-efficacy and prior experience in online learning, and academic self-efficacy and student satisfaction in online learning environments (Alqurashi, 2016; Jan 2015; Womble, 2007).
+The Covid-19 pandemic increased the digital divide and hence accentuated the learning gaps between students.
+Some students had only limited access to digital tools for distance learning (Zilka et al., 2021) and struggled with the changes in learning styles and the challenges of collaborative learning.
+In addition to the digital divide created by access to technology, different levels of digital fluency and access to information and communication also contributed to the gaps between students.
+The digital divide is also related to different perceptions of technology in multicultural settings and conflicting values.
+Using technology in multicultural environments is perceived as harmful in some sectors and cultures and raises conflicts (Leidner, & Kayworth, 2006).
+Further, during the Covid-19 pandemic, the need to understand and effectively navigate social norms and networks in technological platforms became essential.
+SEL is crucial for this navigation because it supports the various social and emotional competencies and skills necessary when using technological platforms.
+Thus, the importance of SEL became evident during the COVID-19 pandemic, when SEL had to be considered in syllabus design, learning goals, curriculum, and pedagogy (Katzman & Stanton, 2020; Yang, 2021).

-In online settings, collaborative learning in higher education, is manifesteda process where tof students to by teamwork to achieve a common goal.
-In order to be essential for students' learning, it should fulfill the following conditions: 1. positive interdependence – team members depend on one another to accomplish goals; 2. individual accountability – students in a group are held responsible for doing their share of the work and for mastery of the study material; 3. face-to-face interaction – although some of the group work may be parceled out and completed individually, some of the work must be done interactively (with peer feedback and support stimulating reasoning and contributing to the acquisition of target knowledge and skills); 4. appropriate use of collaborative skills – students are encouraged and helped to develop and practice trust-building, leadership, decision-making, communication, and conflict management skills; 5. group processing – students set group goals, occasionally assess what they are doing well as a team, and identify changes they would make to function more effectively in the future (Felder and Brent, 2007).
+Online collaborative learning in higher education is a process where teams of students work together to achieve a common goal.
+In order to be essential for students' learning, it should fulfill the following conditions: 1.
+Positive interdependence – team members depend on one another to accomplish goals; 2.
+Individual accountability – students in a group are held responsible for doing their share of the work and for mastery of the study material; 3.
+Face-to-face interaction – although some of the group work may be parceled out and completed individually, some of the work must be done interactively (with peer feedback and support stimulating reasoning and contributing to the acquisition of target knowledge and skills); 4.
+Appropriate use of collaborative skills – students are encouraged and helped to develop and practice trust-building, leadership, decision-making, communication, and conflict management skills; 5.
+Group processing – students set group goals, occasionally assess what they are doing well as a team, and identify changes they would make to function more effectively in the future (Felder and Brent, 2007).